falloutphil/ast_code_manipulation/readme.md

 - **Guile**: Offers a straightforward approach due to its native s-expression handling.
 Parsing, manipulating, and reconstructing code is intuitive and requires minimal boilerplate.

-- **Hy**: More challenging due to the need to interact with Hy's `Expression` and `Symbol` classes.
-The process is more verbose and error-prone, as demonstrated by the user's struggles with type mismatches and syntax errors.
+- **Hy**: Achieved a clean and concise implementation comparable to Guile by leveraging extended iterable unpacking (`#*`) in destructuring.
+While initial attempts faced challenges with type mismatches and syntax errors, the final implementation maintains clarity and succinctness.

 - **Python (AST)**: Provides a systematic way to manipulate code but involves understanding Python's AST structures.
 While powerful, it requires more boilerplate and careful handling to maintain code correctness.